Key Points

 As Dr. Deming used to say, “Experience by itself teaches nothing… Without theory, experience has no meaning.
 Without theory, one has no questions to ask.
 Hence, without theory, there is no learning.”
 If you want to learn to apply Deming’s 14 Principles, start with three key steps.

-1. Read Deming’s book, “Out of the Crisis”
+Read Deming’s Book, “Out of Crisis”

 It’s not helpful to pick and choose which of Deming’s 14 points you want to implement.
 Recognize that your organization is going to have to address all of them if you want the transformation to be a success.

-3. Hire a good Deming Management Consultant
+Hire a Good Deming Manager

-Dr. Deming often said “New knowledge must come from the outside.”
+Dr. Deming often said, “New knowledge must come from the outside.”
 A consultant can facilitate management as they work to understand what Deming’s 14 Points mean to their work.
 The outside consultant can effectively challenge the management to change.

 The study of Deming’s 14 Points is important if you want your business to move out of fire-fighting mode and into process improvement.
 They reinforce that quality is more than statistical process control.
 It is key to provide consistency of purpose, ensure well-designed and monitored processes, and foster pride of work for the people running the processes.